By Roy Burner (Minister of the Gospel)

 When a nation begins to be overrun by the evilness of man; attempting to wipe out Christianity; one only has to fall back on God's Word, that tells the fate of those who have fallen into the role of the ungodly; unless repentance comes into the forefront.

-Scripture reveals: Blessed is the man that walks not in the counsel of the ungodly, nor stands in the way of sinners, nor sits in the seat of the scornful (Psalm 1:1).
+Scripture reveals: Blessed is the man that walks not in the counsel of the ungodly (or wicked), nor stands in the way of sinners, nor sits in the seat of the scornful (Psalm 1:1).
 The ungodly are not so: but are like the chaff which the wind drives away (Psalm 1:4).
 For the Lord knows the way of the righteous; but the way of the ungodly shall perish (Psalm 1:6).

 Scripture reveals that iniquity shall abound; but it also gives encouragement to the believer in Christ: Who shall separate us (the believer) from the love of Christ?
 Shall tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword (Romans 8:35)?